Parsl/parsl/docs/userguide/usage_tracking.rst

 What will the data be used for?
 -------------------------------

-The data will help answer key questions, including:
+The data will help the Parsl team understand Parsl usage and make development and maintenance decisions, including:

 * Focus development and maintenance on the most-used components of Parsl.
 * Determine which Python versions to continue supporting.